Gameday inactives, injuries and weather: Week 16

 los angeles

+Inactives: DL Joey Bosa, QB Easton Stick, OT Trey Pipkins, RB Joshua Kelley, OG Tyree St. Louis and WR Keenan Allen

 Lineup notes: TE Hunter Henry (illness) was placed on the Reserve/COVID-19 list and will miss the Week 16 game.
-WR Keenan Allen (hamstring) draws a questionable tag again, but he gutted it out last week with the injury.
+WR Keenan Allen (hamstring) will not play after toughing it out last week.

 Carolina at Washington (4:05 p.m.
 EST)